Moody Nolan

-Moody Nolan is based in Columbus, Ohio and is the largest African-American owned and operated architecture firm in the United States.
+Moody Nolan, founded in Columbus, Ohio, in 1983, is the largest African-American-owned and operated architecture firm in the United States, with 12 offices nationwide.
 In 2021, it was the recipient of The American Institute of Architects (AIA) Architecture Firm Award.
-The firm provides services to residences, commercial buildings, retail, sports, hospitals and cultural institutions.
+The firm provides architectural, interior and experiential design services for civic, education, healthcare, housing, commercial, retail, recreation, sports, and cultural institutions.

+History

-Founded by architect Curt Moody and engineer Howard E. Nolan in 1983 with the distinct goal of developing a portfolio of private-sector projects unlike other minority firms.
-The firm has 12 office locations and 230 employees.
+Moody Nolan was founded by the late architect, Curt Moody and engineer Howard E. Nolan in 1983 with the goal of developing a diverse architectural practice, unlike other minority firms.
+As of June 2024, the firm has 12 office locations and 310 employees.Moody Nolan has established offices in Atlanta, Boston, Chicago, Cincinnati, Cleveland, Columbus, Dallas, Houston, Philadelphia, Nashville, New York City, and Washington, D.C.

 In 2014, the civil engineering practice split off to form Moody Engineering.
 In 2018, the firm founded the Legacy House Project, which annually gifts a house to a family in need.

 In 2020, Curt Moody's son, Jonathan Moody, became the CEO.